mavihsrr/curriculum-recommender/README.md

 # Course Recommender

+## SEPM Project
+This recommender is the project for our Software Engineering and Project Management course in our university.
+This application uses ChatGPT that recommends courses based on the course you want to learn and the skills you want to develop.

 To run this in your local PC, enter these commands in terminal:
 ```
 $ pip install requirements.txt